GsDevKit/GsDevKit_home/docs/installDevKitServer.md

 $GS_HOME/bin/installServer 3.2.9  devKit_329
 ```

-#Server and Client Installation on the same node
+## Script to Install both Server and Client

-The following installs the server and client, with a stone named devKit_329 and the client name tode.
+This script installs both client and server components, and installs and starts a 3.2.9 server named devKit_329, and a todeClient named tode:
-You may select any server and client names you choose.

 ```
 git clone https://github.com/GsDevKit/GsDevKit_home.git
 cd GsDevKit_home